1 Peter 3:1

 (a) To suffer for the sake of righteousness is to suffer for being a Christian (1 Pet.
 4:16).
 Trials and tribulations are a normal part of the Christian life.
 See entry for 1 Pet.
 1:6.

 (b) You are blessed because God is in your corner; your persecution proves it.
 If you belonged to the world, you would not be suffering for the sake of righteousness.
 You are a citizen of an eternal kingdom.
-Your affliction is evidence of that.
+Your unjust and temporary afflictions are evidence of that.

 (c) Do not fear.
-The children of God can face trials and tribulations without fear because they know that God has the last word (Jas.
-5:8).
+The children of God can face trials and tribulations without fear because they know God has the last word (Jas.
+5:8–9).
 No matter what happens the Risen Lord is mighty to save.

 (d) Intimidation.
 The original noun (phobos) is related to the verb fear (phobeo), so Peter is saying the same thing as Isaiah 8:12: “Do not fear what they fear.”
 When trials come, the unbeliever has no choice but to fear.
 But when you are resting in the Lord, your heart will be untroubled and you will smile at the storm (John 14:1, 27).